United Nations, United States, and Gaza

 difficult to solve.

 The U.N.
-General Assembly voted 149 to 12 to end the
+General Assembly voted 149 to 12 to end

-bombing, starvation, and hostage holding in Gaza on June 12, 2025, and the
+the bombing, starvation, and hostage holding in Gaza on June 12, 2025, and the

 Security Council voted 14 to 1.
-The United States voted to continue
+The United States voted to

-pressure on Israel to stop the bombing and starvation.
+some pressure on Israel to stop the bombing and starvation.

-The American leader could have asked the U.N. to vote again on
+The American leader could have asked the U.N. to vote again

-its June 3 resolution and pass it 15 to 0, giving the credit to the U.N. and
+on its June 3 resolution and pass it 15 to 0, giving the credit to the U.N. and

 its members who already had been pressuring both Israel and Hamas.
-Instead, Trump
+Instead,

-them only after Israel tried
+Israel.
+He criticized them only after Israel tried

 to kill the negotiators in Qatar, proving that Israel would continue its